I Want You (2012 film): Plot

 Days later Katina and H go to a club where Daniela (Nerea Camacho), Babi's sister, is, drugged while having sex.
 Katina finds her half-naked in a bathroom stall.
 The next morning, Babi wakes up Daniela before her mom sees her and asks her what is wrong with her after she had received a text at 5:00 AM to go and pick her up, that she got home alone in a taxi almost unconsciously, and that she won't cover up for her anymore.
 Daniela is seen remembering that, along her taxi, H was riding his motorcycle.
 Daniela tells her that H is back and that he rode his bike along the taxi that she was in and that he had been the one to send Babi the text.
 That night H picks Gin up for a date, while Babi is seen caressing the tattoo that she got which is H's initial.
-H takes Gin to a place very high in the city and they both end up making love.
+H takes Gin to a place very high in the city and they both end up having sex.

 They go out to eat with Luque (Ferrán Vilajosana) and Katina, while this last one receives a call H notices Serpiente (Antonio Velázquez) with Pollo's bike.
 H furiously goes towards Serpiente and asks him why he has Pollo's motorcycle.
 Serpiente defies, inferring that for H to get back the motorcycle he has to race him.
 A brawl breaks out but is immediately stopped by Gin and company.